Photographs of Cohoes, New York

 The 395 doesn’t try to impress you, not at first.
 It just unfolds, mile by mile, like an old story you’ve heard before but can’t stop listening to.
 It’s the kind of road that sneaks up on you—not with grand gestures but with a steady, insistent rhythm of landscapes that feel too big, too wild, to be corralled by a single state line.
 California’s Highway 395 is less a road and more a meditation, a reminder of how much world is left to see if you’re willing to slow down.

-I set out with a camera, some maps, and no real plan beyond the next mile marker.
+I set out with a camera and no real plan beyond the next mile marker.
 Somewhere between the austere shimmer of Mono Lake and the weathered small towns, the trip stopped being a trip and started being something else.
 The desert has a way of doing that to you—pulling you into its silence until all the distractions fall away, leaving just the crunch of gravel underfoot and the distant call of a raven.

 In the Eastern Sierra, the sunrises can almost be too much to handle.
 The sky lights up like it had been holding its breath all night, spilling gold and rose over the boulders in a way that made you feel like an intruder.
 I stood there with my camera, trying to keep up, knowing full well that no photograph could ever do it justice.
 That didn’t stop me from trying.